Slookeur/atomes-rpm-build/README.md

 ## RPM building

-This repository contains the latest version of the .spec file, source tarball and source RPM for the Atomes program
+This repository contains the latest version of the .spec file, source tarball and source RPM for the Atomes program ...
+... and the script to build it !

 ## Documentation